saintmarina/annamaniuk/README.md

   <li> I started off my engineering career as a web developer and have experience working with jQuery, React, NodeJs and Cordova.</li>
   <li> I then developed a keen interest in the Android platform and the Kotlin programming language.</li>
   <li> I believe that the Android arena has huge potential and the Android OS should run on every device with a touch screen. </li>
-  <li> I have two real-world Android projects under my belt and I would like to do more. </li>
+  <li> I have three real-world Android projects under my belt and I would like to do more. </li>
 </ul>

 📚 I attended [The Recurse Center](https://www.recurse.com/) in the Fall of 2021, where I  started developing [NeuroFit](https://github.com/saintmarina/neurofit), an Android neurofeedback training app for the OpenBCI brain EEG machine.<br />